k3po/k3po/SPEC.md

 Once the emulated WebSocket connection is established, the client MUST send an HTTP request for downstream data transfer.
 * the HTTP downstream request method MUST be `GET`
+* the HTTP downstream request `Origin` header MUST be present with the source origin for browser clients

 The downstream request associates a continuously streaming HTTP response to the emulated WebSocket connection.